vseslavcharodei/tftp-monitor/README.md

             - name: host-logs
               hostPath:
                 path: /host_logs/
 # tftp-monitor - should be configMap type, to inject executable script into a Pod created by Job.
-Essential point to get script executable is to specify defaultMode to make script executable for owner of the file (docker user inside of container).
+Esential point to get script executable is to specify defaultMode to make script executable for owner of the file (docker user inside of container).
             - name: tftp-monitor
               configMap:
                 name: tftp-monitor
                 defaultMode: 0744
 ```

-3. Check script execution:
+**3. Check script execution:**

 In order to ensure that CronJob resource is created successfully use the following commands:
 ```